BLM

 Science-Based Land Management

 At the apex of conservation lands are National Monuments, which (logically!) must publish science strategies to support their (also mandated) Management Plans.
-Being one of many units of the California Coastal National Monument, Cotoni Coast Dairies has such a science strategy underway (or maybe even published and not publicly available) with the help of experts at the US Geologic Survey.
+Being one of many units of the California Coastal National Monument, Cotoni Coast Dairies required BLM to publish a “science strategy;” this was completed in April 2026 with the help of experts at the US Geologic Survey, a decade and two years after BLM acquired the property…and long after the agency made seemingly permanent decisions about recreational access.

 Along with such science-based strategies, BLM is required to update its California Special Status Animal Species list every 5 years.
 The last one was published in 2019 and the most recent update was due in 2024.
 Where is it?
 Not on their website.
 Have they, as required, worked with the California Department of Fish and Wildlife to collaboratively develop that updated list?
 Who knows? (a message back from CA BLM says that they have not updated the wildlife list as of March 2026) One thing of interest…the mountain lions on the Central Coast have recently been listed as Endangered by the State of California.
 As such, pumas should receive priority protection by BLM at Cotoni Coast Dairies, applying Dr. Wilmers’ (UCSC) research findings indicating the importance of protecting large areas from any human visitation whatsoever and planning for wide, forested movement corridors.
 The emphasis here is on forested areas, which on Cotoni Coast Dairies are being threatened by French broom invasion.